apecloud/kubeblocks/docs/user_docs/upgrade/faq.md

    </Tabs>

-   Here is an introdution to the flags in the above command.
+   Here is an introduction to the flags in the above command.

    - `--set image.registry=docker.io` specifies the KubeBlocks image registry.
    - `--set dataProtection.image.registry=docker.io` specifies the KubeBlocks-Dataprotection image registry.